Aboghazala/AwesomeTkinter/README.md

 - tkinter
 - pillow

+# Limitations:
+- tkinter theme should be 'default', 'alt', or 'classic' for things to work fine on windows, so after creating your root you should change theme like example below

 # Example:
 ```
 import tkinter as tk
+from tkinter import ttk
 import awesometkinter as atk

 root = tk.Tk()
 root.config(background=DEFAULT_COLOR)

+# select tkinter theme required for things to be right on windows,
+# only 'alt', 'default', or 'classic' can work fine on windows 10
+s = ttk.Style()
+s.theme_use('default')

 f1 = atk.Frame3d(root)
 f1.pack(side='left', expand=True, fill='both', padx=3, pady=3)